Are you just getting started with your new Sundew plant? Here are some guidelines to help it

 want to purchase demineralized/distilled water (available in most grocery stores) or

-4. You’ll want to keep your Sundew’s soil constantly damp.
+devise a system to collect rainwater. - You’ll want to keep your Sundew’s soil constantly damp.
 Of course, it doesn’t need to be

 soaking wet, but neither should you let the soil be dry to the touch.
 If you’re worried you’ll